Praise for Gut

 -Barbara Hoffert for Library Journal

-Amanda Larson is a writer from New Jersey, and an MFA candidate in poetry at New York University, where she teaches undergraduates.
-She is a graduate of Scripps College in Claremont, California, where she worked as a poetry editor at Foothill Magazine.
+Amanda Larson is a writer from New Jersey.
+She is a graduate of Scripps College in Claremont, California, and of New York University's MFA Program, where she taught undergraduates.
 Her work has appeared or is forthcoming in fugue, Washington Square Review, Michigan Quarterly Review, The Adirondack Review, and other publications.
 She currently teaches at Cedar Crest College, CUNY, and the Dalton School.